the4thdoctor/pg_chameleon/README.rst

 * pause_on_reindex determines whether to pause the replica if a reindex process is found in pg_stat_activity
 * sleep_on_reindex seconds to sleep when a reindex process is found
 * reindex_app_names  lists the application names to check for reindex (e.g. reindexdb).
 This is a workaround which required for keeping the replication user unprivileged.
+* source_name  this must be unique along the list of sources.
+The tool detects if there's a duplicate when registering a new source
+* dest_schema this is also a unique value. once the source is registered the dest_schema can't be changed anymore
+* log_append append to log file or truncate it at each restart

 Reindex detection example setup